 Intervention Reach and Adoption

-Setting: Community gardens, School gardens, Child care (Learn), Community (Live), Faith-based community, Food pantries, Health care, Indian Tribal Organizations, School (Learn), USDA program sites (including National School Lunch Program)
+Setting: Community gardens, School gardens, Child care (Learn), Community (Live), Faith-based community, Food pantries, Health care, Indian Tribal Organizations, Schools (Learn), USDA program sites (including National School Lunch Program)

 Target Audience: Preschool (<5 years), Elementary School, Parents/Mothers/Fathers, Adults, Homeless/Food Pantry Clients

-- Educator Tools: lesson plans, implementation guides, training videos & evaluation
+- Educator Tools: lesson plans, implementation guides, training videos and evaluation

-- Kids Club resources: activity books, coloring pages, drawing lessons, educational videos, games, recipes
+- The OrganWise Guys digital platform: grade-appropriate story books (with optional read-along narration), corresponding activity sheets, coloring pages, drawing lessons, educational videos, games, recipes and more

 For a comprehensive list of materials, see the online catalog.
-OWG curriculum resources correlate to Common Core and state-specific educational standards.
-To find materials that match each state’s specific standards, use the OWG resource search engine.
+OWG curriculum resources correlate to state-specific educational standards as well as national STEM and Head Start standards.
+To find materials that match each state’s specific standards, use the OWG Curriculum Standards Tool.
 Evaluation instruments are available for program use at no cost.
-SNAP-Ed enjoys discounts nationally on some materials such as activity books.
+SNAP-Ed enjoys discounts nationally on some materials such as a 50% discount on activity books.

 Materials are available on a digital platform implemented in 2019.
 To review and demo see https://digital.organwiseguys.com/